 The sultry sun-soaked shores, vibrant cities and snow-capped Pyrenees of Spain have long been a magnet for tourists during all seasons.
 This passionate country is full of diverse cultures, good food and a belief that life shouldn’t be taken too seriously.

-It’s the small things in Spain that will charm you most – from the sweep of a flamenco dancer to the clink of cerveza glasses.
-Renfe trains can whisk you from the bustling Las Rambles in Barcelona to some of the best restaurants in the world in San Sebastian in no time.
+It’s the small things in Spain that will charm you the most – from the sweep of a flamenco dancer to the clink of cerveza glasses.
+Renfe trains can whisk you from the bustling Las Ramblas in Barcelona to some of the best restaurants in the world in San Sebastián in no time.
 You’ll find signs of Spain’s extraordinary history dotted throughout the country – expect ancient castles, Roman amphitheatre ruins and exquisite examples of Islamic architecture.
 If you’re feeling like a fiesta, head to the Southern shores of Malaga for a night you won’t forget.

-Find out more about trains in Spain
+Find out more about trains in Spain.

 Cool / Tech / Culture / Countryside